robin-mueller/auto-apms-guide/src/installation/getting-started.md

 ---
-order: 10
+order: 0
 ---
-# Installation
+# Getting Started

 Learn how to download and install the software and get started with your first simulation.
-The subsections introduce you to additional software that you might be interested in when developing with AutoAPMS.
+Also make sure to check out the other sections!
+They introduce you to additional software that you might be interested in when developing with AutoAPMS.

 ## Hardware Compatibility